-The cold calls per hour will increase as the list becomes warmer and more refined over the next few calls allowing a good inside sales person to average 10-12 calls per hour while effectively maintaining and updating information in your CRM application.
+The cold calls per hour will increase as the list becomes warmer and more refined over the next few calls.
+This will allow a good inside sales person to average 10-12 calls per hour while effectively maintaining and updating information in the CRM.

 Therefore, when asked how many cold calls per hour should an inside sales person be able to make, a fair and reasonable response is 10 calls per hour.